 All interviews will be audio-recorded, and independently transcribed.
 After transcription the audio data will be destroyed, and data anonymised.
+Select audio segments which have been agreed by participants to use for PPI purposes may feature in public content and are therefore exempt.
 Thematic analysis (Braun & Clarke 2006) of interview data will be considered alongside observational data and quantitative process measures such as recruitment and consent rates, retention and drop out, to provide an explanatory context for eventual trial outcomes.
 Thematic analysis (facilitated by QSR NVivo) will use a combination of inductive and deductive approaches to assess process elements of the trial.
 Initially all data will be analysed deductively, guided by the MRC guidance for complex interventions (Craig et al, 2008; Moore et al, 2015).
 Data will then be analysed more inductively and more broadly.
 This will include critiquing the conceptual approach of CoSTED, understanding any unintended consequences and reflections on the intervention from the participant perspective.